-Applicants for Mphil / PhD are normally required to have a masters degree or equivalent.
+Applicants for research programmes (MPhil/PhD) are normally required to hold a master’s degree.

 Applications may also be considered from candidates who do not meet the formal academic requirements, but who offer alternative qualifications and/or relevant experience.